sauln179/Social-Network-Api/README.md

 - [Questions](#questions)

 # Installation
-Requires Moment to format time, express, and mongoose to run this databse.
+Requires Moment to format time, express, and mongoose to run this database.
+Run npm i to install dependencies.
+Then use npm start, and have insomia ready.

 # Usage
 A Social Network API that uses a NoSql Database where it can handle a large amount of unstructured data.
 Test outs the API to make sure they function.